By the end of this section, you will be able to:

 By the mid-seventeenth century, the Puritans had pushed their way further into the interior of New England, establishing outposts along the Connecticut River Valley.
 There seemed no end to their expansion.
 Wampanoag leader Metacom or Metacomet, also known as King Philip among the English, was determined to stop the encroachment.
-The Wampanoag, along with the Nipmuck, Pocumtuck, and Narragansett, took up the hatchet to drive the English from the land.
-In the ensuing conflict, called King Philip’s War, native forces succeeded in destroying half of the frontier Puritan towns; however, in the end, the English (aided by Mohegans and Christian Indians) prevailed and sold many captives into slavery in the West Indies.
+The Wampanoag, along with the Nipmuck, Pocumtuck, and Narragansett, took up arms to drive the English from the land.
+In the ensuing conflict, called King Philip’s War, Native forces succeeded in destroying half of the frontier Puritan towns; however, in the end, the English (aided by Mohegans and Christian Native Americans) prevailed and sold many captives into slavery in the West Indies.
 (The severed head of King Philip was publicly displayed in Plymouth.)
-The war also forever changed the English perception of native peoples; from then on, Puritan writers took great pains to vilify the natives as bloodthirsty savages.
-A new type of racial hatred became a defining feature of Indian-English relationships in the Northeast.
+The war also forever changed the English perception of Native peoples; from then on, Puritan writers took great pains to vilify the Native people as bloodthirsty savages.
+A new type of racial hatred became a defining feature of Native-English relationships in the Northeast.

 Mary Rowlandson’s Captivity Narrative